 Conclusion

-• Factors such as dose and route of administration, individual cat’s metabolism, type and severity of pain, age and health status, and interactions with other medications can influence the efficacy of buprenorphine.
+However, its efficacy can be influenced by various factors, including the dose and route of administration, individual cat’s metabolism, type and severity of pain, age and health status, and interactions with other medications.

 How long does it take for buprenorphine to start working in cats?